ceasarre/VAD/README.md

 To perform the evaluation bein the main part of the FEDCSIS submission, use the following call:<br/>
 *python vad_experiment_driver.py -es model_evaluation*

+# Publications
+Results of the experiments were published during the FEDCSIS conference.
+The article is available [here](https://annals-csis.org/proceedings/2021/drp/146.html)